AdrienLebret/CustomVisionFormRecognizerProject/README.md

 This tool is used to sort your files before using Form Recognizer.

 ## Azure Function

 *The Azure Function to help you to convert your PDF file to JPEG is coming soon*

-## Edit and deploy the template with template deployment
+## Edit and deploy the template with template deployment in less than 15 min

 We talked about Azure Function (to convert your files), Custom Vision (to sort your files) and Form Recognizer (to analyze your files).
 To use automate all this services, I used the Logic Apps tool and I put everything in this template that I will explain how to install on the Azure Portal.